Deadline looms for US trade tariffs on EU

 EU Trade Commissioner Cecilia Malmstrom is to hold last-ditch talks with her US counterpart aimed at exempting the 28-nation bloc from President Donald Trump's steel and aluminium tariffs.

-The EU says it expects a "permanent and unconditional" exemption to replace a temporary measure that runs out on 1 May.
+The EU says it expects a "permanent and unconditional" exemption to replace the temporary measure running out on 1 May.

 If that fails, it will launch a series of countermeasures.

-Germany's Angela Merkel met Mr Trump on Friday but no breakthrough was reached.
+Germany's Chancellor Angela Merkel met Mr Trump on Friday but no breakthrough was reached.

-"For the time being our priority is the ongoing high-level dialogue to secure a permanent exemption," the trade commissioner said, appealing for the EU and US to work together.
+"For the time being our priority is the ongoing high-level dialogue to secure a permanent exemption," Ms Malmstrom said, appealing for the EU and US to work together.

-A European Commission spokesman said on Monday that the EU was "patient but also prepared".
+A European Commission spokesman said the EU was "patient but also prepared".

-US Commerce Secretary Wilbur Ross, who will discuss the tariffs with Ms Malmstrom ahead of a midnight deadline (0500 BST Tuesday), has indicated some US allies will be given last-minute exemptions if they accept a quota of US imports, but not all.
+US Commerce Secretary Wilbur Ross, who will discuss the tariffs with Ms Malmstrom by telephone before the midnight (04:00 GMT) deadline, has indicated some US allies will be given last-minute exemptions if they accept a quota of US imports, but not all.

-Who is hit by Trump trade tariffs?
+Who else is hit by the tariffs?

-President Trump's tariffs of 25% on steel and 10% on aluminium came into effect in March.

-China has already been hit, retaliating with its own duties on US imports such as pork, fruit and wine.
-Mr Trump has responded by calling for further US tariffs.
+South Korea was given an indefinite exemption in return for a 30% cut in its steel exports to the US but other countries also face a Tuesday deadline.

-Canada and Mexico were given exemptions while talks took place over Nafta (North America Free Trade Agreement), along with South Korea, Argentina, Australia, Brazil and the EU.
+Canada and Mexico were given exemptions while talks took place over Nafta (the North America Free Trade Agreement), along with Argentina, Australia, Brazil and the EU.
+Those talks are due to resume next Monday.

-South Korea was given an indefinite exemption in return for a 30% cut in its steel exports to the US.
-The other exemptions run out on 1 May.

-But President Trump has set his sights on EU exports, and German carmakers in particular.
+It appears that President Trump has set his sights on EU exports, and German carmakers in particular.

 What happens without a deal?

-President Trump had visits from both Chancellor Merkel and President Emmanuel Macron of France last week but gave no indication of what would happen.
-In Mrs Merkel's words, "the president will decide; that is very clear".
+At talks with Mrs Merkel and President Emmanuel Macron of France last week, Mr Trump gave no indication of what would happen.
+In Mrs Merkel's words, "The president will decide; that is very clear."

-On Sunday, the two leaders discussed the 1 May deadline with UK Prime Minister Theresa May and issued a statement making clear "the EU must be ready to react, if necessary, with efficiency and speed".
+On Sunday, the two leaders discussed the 1 May deadline with UK Prime Minister Theresa May and issued a statement making clear that "the EU must be ready to react, if necessary, with efficiency and speed".

 The EU refused to discuss on Monday how quickly it would respond if the US refused to exempt the bloc from the trade tariffs.